specklesystems/speckle_automate_python_example/README.md

 ### Building and running the Docker Container Image

+Running and testing your code on your own machine is a great way to develop your Function; the following instructions are a bit more in-depth and only required if you are having issues with your Function in GitHub Actions or on Speckle Automate.

+#### Building the Docker Container Image

-The code should also be packaged into the format required by Speckle Automate, a Docker Container Image, and that should also be tested.
+Your code is packaged by the GitHub Action into the format required by Speckle Automate.
+This is done by building a Docker Image, which is then run by Speckle Automate.
+You can attempt to build the Docker Image yourself to test the building process locally.

 To build the Docker Container Image, you will need to have [Docker](https://docs.docker.com/get-docker/) installed.